 The WIAA began sponsoring a girls cross country tournament program in 1975.
 Prairie du Chien won the first championship with Waukesha South finishing runner-up.

 Waukesha West leads the way in number of State Championships with seven.
-Dodgeville/Mineral Point and Luxemburg-Casco have won the second-most titles with five.
-Albany, Edgar, Fennimore, La Crosse Central, Middleton, Mount Horeb (not including a title as a co-op program with Barneveld), Pewaukee and Tomahawk are tied for third with four each; followed by Arrowhead, Boscobel, Brookwood, Cochrane-Fountain City, Neenah, Prentice, Stevens Point, Tomahawk and Verona with three each.
+Dodgeville/Mineral Point, Lourdes Academy, Luxemburg-Casco and Pewaukee have all won the second-most titles with five.
+Albany, Arrowhead, Edgar, Fennimore, La Crosse Central, Middleton, Mount Horeb (not including a title as a co-op program with Barneveld) and Tomahawk are tied for third with four each; followed by Boscobel, Brookwood, Cochrane-Fountain City, Neenah, Prentice, Stevens Point and Verona with three each.

 Cathy Branta of Slinger (1978-80) and Ashley Beutler of New Glarus/Monticello (2004, 2006-07) are the only other runners to have won three titles.
 Suzie Houston of Tomahawk (1975-76), Maryann Brunner of Waukesha North (1978-79), Jackie Anderson of Mount Horeb (1981-84), Clare Eichner of Wauwatosa East (1986-87), Amy Wickus of Baraboo (1988-89), Avrie Walters of La Crosse Logan (1991-92), Sue Daggett of Random Lake (1991-92), Kristina Betzhold of Eau Claire North (1993-94), Rachel Earney of Cochrane-Fountain City (1995-96), Liz Reusser of Middleton (1997-98), Kelly Bogard of Kimberly (2005, 2007), Gabby Levac of Arrowhead (2008-09) and Alexandra Fons of Franklin (2010-11) have two titles.

 Dodgeville/Mineral Point, Mount Horeb, Slinger, Stevens Point and University Lake School have produced the most individual champions with four.
-Baraboo, Cochrane-Fountain City and Pardeeville have produced three individual champions.
-Individual titles have been won by runners from 67 different schools.
+Baraboo, Cochrane-Fountain City, Pardeeville, Random Lake and Shorewood have produced three individual champions.
+Individual titles have been won by runners from 76 different schools.

 NCAA Eligibility Info